 Guachinango Mining District, Jalisco State, Mexico

 The El Barqueño project hosts a significant epithermal bonanza-type vein and stockwork gold system.
-The project’s deposits could potentially be developed into a series of open pits utilizing heap leach processing, similar to the Creston Mascota deposit at Pinos Altos and the La India mines.
+The project’s deposits could potentially be developed into a series of open pits utilizing heap leach and/or mill processing, similar to the Pinos Altos mines.

 State of Jalisco,Western Mexico

 El Barqueño represents a significant land position for Agnico Eagle in the Guachinango Mining District, part of the Sierra Madre Belt, in the state of Jalisco, Mexico.
 Extensive infill drilling on the property has resulted in a substantial initial indicated mineral resources estimate of 8.5 million tonnes grading 1.11 grams of gold per tonne and 4.35 grams of silver per tonne (containing 301,000 ounces of gold and 1.2 million ounces of silver) at open pit depths as of December 31, 2016.
 The project also has estimated inferred resources of 7.2 million tonnes grading 1.56 grams of gold per tonne and 4.50 grams of silver per tonne (containing 362,000 ounces of gold and 1.0 million ounces of silver).